ASWINBABUKV/Cloud-Practitioner/AWS/EKS/README.md

 4. Create Ubuntu EC2 Instance to access the Cluster
 - Go to EC2 Service
 - Launch Instance -> K8s-ClientVM
+- Select the OS - Ubuntu
 - Key-pair - generate new / use existing
-- Security group -> generate new
+- Security group -> Generate new
 - Launch Instance

 5. Connect EC2 Instance using terminal (Linux)